-The municipality may grant an additional % rebate which applies to Residential Property mentioned 10.1 (b) above upon the implementation of a new valuation roll which will be phased out over the valuation cycle.
-The additional rebate % will be approved in the annual budget .
+The municipality may grant an additional % rebate which applies to

+Residential Property mentioned 10.1 (b) above upon the implementation of a new valuation roll which will be phased out over the valuation cycle.
+The additional rebate % will be approved in the annual budget , alternatively lower tariffs in the year of implementing a new valuation roll.